vanshika703/movieApp/README.md

 - Data obtained from movies API using axios asynchronously
 - Movie data stored in Redux store
 - Tailwind CSS used to style componenets using flex
+- Search implemented to search for a particular movie
 - React router used to handle routing between movie list and movie info pages.
 - Responsive design across devices
 - Loading shimmer displayed while data is being fetched

-To be added:
-- Search feature
-- Filter feature

 ##Screenshots: